What Does This Have to do With Recovery?

-There are a lot of misconceptions around the LGBTQ+ community and what it all means.
+There are a lot of misconceptions about the LGBTQ+ community and what it all means.
 Identity is continually changing, and the specifics are varied and nuanced from person to person.
 We understand concepts by categorizing them, so we create these ideas regarding gender roles and identity.
 It is important to note that while these ideas help us understand what these concepts mean, they do not define them as these concepts are fluid and multidimensional.

 LGBTQ+ stands for lesbian, gay, bisexual, trans, and queer.
 The ‘+’ is in solidarity with all people who do not fit into those boxes.
 Gender and sexuality are fluid and impossible to create definitive “boxes” for every person living in the world today.
 Yet we must understand what the concepts mean to reduce any harm we may cause by not understanding these ideas around gender and sexuality.
-Knowledge of those who may be different from ourselves can help better understand the world at large and end the stigma that members of the LGBTQ+ might face during their lives.
+Knowledge of those who may be different from ourselves can help us better understand the world at large and end the stigma that members of the LGBTQ+ might face during their lives.

 The Reality We Are Facing